syncfusion/blazor-docs/src/navigations/treeview/drag-and-drop.md

----
-title: "Drag and Drop"
-component: "TreeView"
-description: "Drag and drop functionality in treeview"
----

 # Drag and Drop

 The TreeView component allows you to drag and drop any node by setting `AllowDragAndDrop` &nbsp;to **true**.
 Nodes can be dragged and dropped at all levels of the same TreeView.